reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 2. `"Disconnected."`
 3. `"Connecting..."`

-**This is the correct behavior in development.** React tests that navigating away from your component and back works as intended.
+**This is the correct behavior in development.** By remounting your component, React verifies that navigating away and back does not break your component's logic.
 Disconnecting and then connecting again is exactly what should happen.
-Now that your effect has a cleanup function, one connection is active at a time.
-Ignore the extra connect/disconnect call pair.
+When you write the effect function well, there should be no difference in behavior between running the effect once and running it, cleaning it up, and running it again.
+There is an extra connect/disconnect call pair in development, but you shouldn't try to "make it run once".
+This is React probing your code for bugs.

 **In production, you would only see `"Connecting..."` printed once.** Remounting components only happens in development to help you find effects that need cleanup.
 You can turn off [Strict Mode](/apis/strictmode) to opt out of the development behavior, but we recommend to keep it on.
 This lets you find many bugs like the one above.